 There is a bi annual test for this condition, and is essential for Labradoodles of F2 generation and higher and also for backcrosses.

-Addison’s Disease is the failure of the pituitary gland to produce the hormone ACTH which regulates the production of an essential steroid called Cortisol.
+Addison’s Disease is the failure of the Pituitary Gland to produce the hormone ACTH which regulates the production of an essential steroid called Cortisol which is produced by the Adrenal Gland.
 Without this steroid the body cannot control stress or properly digest food.

 The symptoms are often vague and may include some or all of the following: diarrhoea, weakness in the limbs, excessive drinking and peeing, increased heart rate.
 It is usually only when the dog collapses in an Addison’s crisis that the fact of the disease is discovered by testing with the ACTH hormone.